nlaurens/SpaceAlert/README.md

 file when parsing.
 Therefore the missions in each chapter are sorted by alphabetical order in the parser.
 It is thus highly recommended to keep a name convention such as "mission1", "missoin2" etc.

+#Buglist

+##1
+Mission 1-2 does not play.
+Check the script!

+##2
+Communications restored message is put on the audioq after the white-noise is done playing.
+However in a (badly) scripted mission, another event could go be put on the stack during the whitenoise, and as a result will be played first before the communications restored message is played.